Aurora Teagarden: Production and filming

 The films in the series are shot largely in Vancouver, British Columbia, while the waterfall seen in the opening sequence of many of the films is Chequagua Falls in the village of Montour Falls, Schuyler County, New York.
 And while the novels are set in the southeastern American state of Georgia, the TV-movies are set in the Pacific Northwestern state of Washington.

 Broadcast

 The films are broadcast in the United States on Hallmark Movies & Mysteries.
-Channel 5 took over the broadcast rights for the series in the UK.
+Channel 5 took over the broadcast rights for the series in the UK., but doesn’t air them anymore, now they air on Great!
+Mystery and Great!
+Movies, aswell as the Great!
+Player.
 Canada also airs the films on W Network, which acquired all the Hallmark Movies.

 Awards

 Til Death Do Us Part received two Canadian Screen Award nominations at the 10th Canadian Screen Awards in 2022, for Best Actress in a Television Movie (Bure) and Best Actor in a Television Movie (Matter).